rednafi/brisk-bash/README.md

   ### while loop

+* This program,
+    - Takes in a single number as argument
-- Calculate factorial of a given number
+    - Returns the factorial of that number

     ```bash
     #!/bin/bash